NaufalAndriantoNugraha/baka-to-test-to-shoukanjyuu/README.md

 // Warning

 All the images and character descriptions used are not mine.
-I only took from various websites, the link to the website is below:
+I only took from various websites, link to the website is below:

 Images taken from: https://www.tv-tokyo.co.jp/anime/bakatest2/story/index.html